Project 7: Web CTF

 flag1:d1bc8d3ba4afc7e109612cb73acbdddac052c93025aa1f82942edabb7deb82a1

-Note: All flags are unique per user and per subreddit.
+Note: All flags are unique per user.

 Rules